 Why Not Just Put Off Your Taxes?

-So now that you know how easy it is to file an extension, why not just do your taxes in the Fall every year?
+Now that you know how easy it is to file an extension, why not just do your taxes in the fall every year?
 Well, the problem is the estimate.
-While it is pretty easy to get a good estimate if you are only missing a K-1 or two, it seems like it would be very difficult without doing most of your taxes in April anyway.
-So I've done nearly everything, and in a month or two when I get my last two K-1s, I'll put the finishing touches on my federal and state taxes and send them in.
+While it is pretty easy to get a good estimate if you are only missing a K-1 or two, it would be very difficult without doing most of your taxes in April anyway.
+Do as much as you can now and then when your K-1s finally come into your possession, put the finishing touches on your federal and state taxes and send them in.

 What do you think?
 Have you ever filed an extension?
 How come?
 Are you more likely to consider doing so now that you've read this?
 Comment below!